dpauk/diceware_generator/README.md

 # Diceware generator

-An application that generates a passcode based on [Diceware](http://world.std.com/%7Ereinhold/diceware.html).
+An application that generates a passphrase based on [Diceware](http://world.std.com/%7Ereinhold/diceware.html).